Skip to main content

 SUM(IF(COUNTIF(A2:A8, A2:A8)=1,1,0))

-goes through the list and checks how many times each name appears.
+Here COUNTIF() goes through the list and checks how many times each name appears.
 If a name shows up just once, it counts it as 1.
 If it appears more than once, it gets a higher number.
-Then, IF()
+Then, IF() filters those results to keep the 1s as they are but turns everything else into 0.
+At last, SUM() adds up all the 1s and gives us the total count of unique values.

 Sometimes, our dataset contains mixed data types and we have to analyze them independently.
 This may look a bit daunting at first, but it’s possible in Excel.
 Let’s look at two methods — one for counting unique text values and another for unique numbers.

-Count unique text values
+How to count unique text values in Excel

 I applied the following formula on a sample data, and it instantly showed me how many unique text values are present.